 Navan has earned a Martindale Hubbell AV Preeminent Rating.
 In 2017, he was awarded the American Association for Justice’s (AAJ) Minority Caucus Stalwart Award for his dedicated years of service to the organization.
-The same year, Navan was selected to the 2018 edition of the Best Lawyers in America list.
+The same year, Navan has been regularly selected to the Best Lawyers in America list since 2018.
 He has also been named to the Super Lawyers list annually since 2017 and has been named to the Lawdragon 500 Leading Lawyers.

 Navan also received the AAJ Distinguished Service Award in 2012, and again in 2015.
 In 2014, Navan was the recipient of the AAJ’s Wiedemann & Wysocki Award.
 In 2013, he was selected as Beasley Allen’s Litigator of the Year.
 In 2011 and 2014, Navan was named Beasley Allen’s Mass Torts Section Lawyer of the Year.

 Navan serves in leadership positions for various legal organizations.
-Currently, Navan serves as the secretary of the American Association for Justice, which is formerly known as American Trial Lawyers Association.
-This is Navan’s third consecutive year serving on the Executive Committee.
+Currently, Navan serves as the Vice President of the American Association for Justice, which is formerly known as American Trial Lawyers Association.
+This is Navan’s fourth consecutive year serving on the Executive Committee.
 He has also served as a past chairman of the Minority Caucus, past chairman of the Diversity Committee and a member of the Board of Governors.

 In addition, Navan is an American Bar Association (ABA) member, serving as a former Alabama State Bar delegate for the ABA.
 He is a past president of the Alabama Lawyers Association, the Alabama State Bar’s Young Lawyers Section, and the Montgomery County Association for Justice.
 Navan also was a member of Leadership Montgomery’s Class XXI, a former chairman of the Father Walters Charity Golf Tournament, and a member of the Alabama Law Foundation Grant Committee.